TheeUnbothered/Web-Info.-Finder/README.md

 (5. All of the above)

 Enter your choice (1-5): 3
-Enter target domain (e.g., example.com or https://example.com): example.com
+Enter target domain (e.g., example.com or https://theeunbothered.com): theeunbothered.com

-Notes
+NOTES

 WHOIS API: You need a WHOIS XML API key to retrieve WHOIS information.
 Visit WHOIS XML API to get an API key.

 DNS Queries: The dig command is required for DNS queries.
 Ensure it is installed on your system.

 License